RichCaloggero/audio-components/README.md

 - _in of the parallel connector connects to _in of all children
 - _out of each child connects to _out of the parallel connector

+### Feedback

+The audio-feedback element sends its input to the input of its single child, and sends the output of it's child element to the output of the audio-feedback element, as well as sending it back to it's input, through a gain node.

 ### merge